rometools/rome-docs/docs/index.md

 - **E**asy to use: given a URL, get back a feed object independent of the underlying format, and serialize the feed object to the format I want.
 - **S**imple: RSS initially stood for _Really Simple Syndication_[^1] and this
   simplicity is what made the format successful.
-Specifications wars have made the current situation much more complicated.
+Specification wars have made the current situation much more complicated.
 The goal of the library is to give that simplicity back to developers: each API we use force on us a mental model of the domain and we are using more and more libraries on each project